Master’s thesis

 3. Submitting your master’s thesis

 In addition to uploading the electronic version of your thesis to u:space, you have to submit a hardbound copy of your master's thesis and a confirmation of the upload generated by u:space to the Service Center of the Postgraduate Center within one week.
+Please note that you need to date and sign the confirmation of the upload on the last page.
 You can find our opening hours here.
 You can also submit your master's thesis by post.

 Please also check all your personal details on u:space before submitting your thesis.